derekmcusack/shiftswap/README.md

 * Update application.properties with your database connection credentials
 * Update application.properties with your email server settings and credentials

-The framework will build the MySql database when the application is started.
+The framework will build the MySql database when the application is started: you simply need to first create a database and then provide the name of the database when setting the spring.datasource.url in application.properties.

 - - - -
 ** After starting the Application and before registering any users **